TL;DR

 Allvue Systems

 The trade-off is scope and weight.
 Public Allvue sources do not confirm per-line audit trails on legal invoices, per-LP-agreement allocation rules, GL write-back to a third-party ledger like QuickBooks or NetSuite, an implementation timeline, or pricing.
 Apex Group, a major fund administrator, lists Allvue alongside eFront, Investran, and Geneva as a third-party platform it deploys for clients.
-Allvue is enterprise infrastructure deployed by fund admins, not a tool a three-person finance team installs in two weeks.
+Allvue is enterprise infrastructure deployed by fund admins, not a tool a three-person finance team installs in a few weeks.

 IVP/EAS (IntegriDATA)